 VIAIR’s 400P portable air compressor is a product designed specifically for off-road tire pressure adjustments.
 It’s a lightweight, no-frills compressor that can be hooked up to a vehicle’s battery temporarily during pit stops.
 It comes with battery cables, an inline tire pressure gauge, and a tire inflation kit.
 You also get a durable canvas carrying case to store it when not in use.

 The 400P can deliver up to 150 PSI and 2.3 CFM at a 33% duty cycle, so it’s best used for tire adjustments that can be done in less than 15 minutes.
-Otherwise, you’ll be waiting a half hour for the storage tank to recharge.
+Otherwise, you’ll be waiting for a half-hour for the storage tank to recharge.
 The air hose it comes with is 25 feet long, which should be more than enough to get to the furthest tire on large trucks.
 This compressor is designed to be powered through a vehicle’s battery, and VIAIR designed it with a 40-amp inline fuse to ensure than it’s safe.

 The 400P impressed us as a utility compressor that we could stow away in our vehicle and pull out for a fast tire pressure adjustment.
-That’s its intended purpose, and it does it well.
-We’d recommend it for off-road drivers who frequently drive over difficult terrain like sand and mud.
+That's its intended purpose, and it does it well.
+I'd recommend it for off-road drivers who frequently drive over difficult terrain like sand and mud.

-The MV50 SuperFlow is Q Industries’s entry into the off-road portable tire pump market.
+The SuperFlow MV-9012 is Q Industries’ entry into the off-road portable tire pump market.
 In terms of both size and operating time, it falls in the middle of the range of portable air compressors on the market today.
 It weighs in at a little more than 10 pounds and can run for 20 minutes before it needs to recharge for 20 minutes.
 This makes it a good choice for adjusting tire pressure for a single off-road vehicle when going off the paved track or getting back on it.

 Air compressors are a handy utility to have for an off-road vehicle like many of Jeep’s models, but they are used for a number of different tasks.
 Some Jeep owners are avid off-road hobbyists who want to maximize their tire and suspension systems for the various types of terrain they encounter.
 When they hit a stretch of sand, they know that fully inflated tires will struggle to maintain traction.
 Other Jeep owners need an on-board air compressor to run power air tools for remote job sites or recharge air spring kits.
 As a result, the right air compressor for you will depend on your personal needs.